alexdrone/Render/README.md

     func didSelectItem(item: ListComponentItemType, indexPath: NSIndexPath, listComponent: ComponentViewType) {

     		// if the item is expanded we collapse it if let item = item as?
-ListComponentItem<AlbumComponentView, Album> where item.state.expanded == true {
+ListComponentItem<AlbumComponentView, Album> where item.state.expanded {
     			item.state.expanded = false
     			self.listComponentView.renderComponentAtIndexPath(indexPath)